 Your hotel bedroom is less than a minutes’ walk from the first tee and our restaurant looks out over the golf course.
 The iconic ‘House in the Clouds,’ a converted water tower turned private home, hovers on the Suffolk skyline standing guard behind the 18th green.

 Nature blessed Thorpeness with more than just beauty.
 It sits in a mild micro climate, enjoying one of the lowest rates of rainfall in the UK and an average of three hours extra sunshine per week than the rest of the UK.

 This perfect golfing climate means the golf course hardly ever closes and maintains the highest quality playing conditions year round, ideal for winter golf and golf breaks in any season.

-Have a look at our Golf Breaks In Suffolk
+Discover our Golf Breaks in Suffolk